 Use the tables here to determine approximately how far to place the projector from the screen based on the size of the projected image.
 (Conversion figures may have been rounded up or down.)
+For more detailed information and installation instructions, see the Installation Guide.
 You can also use the projector Throw Distance Calculator at epson.com/support (U.S.) or epson.ca/support (Canada).